Skip to main content

 Summary

 Alpha Anywhere’s accredited curriculum and automated records make it straightforward to meet homeschool requirements in all 50 states.
-Rules vary by state; this guide maps the basics and what to do, without fluff.
+Rules vary by state; this guide maps the basics and what to do.

 Homeschool Law Basics